Skip to main content

 Bitmain Antminer S19 Pro

-Put another way, one could ask, “how long will Bitcoin mining last?”
+Put another way, one could ask, "How long to mine all Bitcoins?"
 Taking into consideration that halvings occur every four years, the final block that creates new Bitcoins will be added in 2140.
 The halving that will happen with block 6,930,000 will drive the reward size below 1 satoshi (the smallest share of Bitcoin currently possible, equal to 0.00000001 Bitcoin).
 That means no block rewards would be paid out anymore.

 Bitcoin block reward schedule